ArcticDreamer/PracticeRange/instructions.md

 `cd PracticeRange`

-3. Create a new branch called "Practice2".
+3. Create a new branch called "mytestbranch".
 It will be identical with the original repository, and you'll be able to experiment with it's content without any fear of messing things up.

-`git branch Practice2`
+`git branch mytestbranch`

 4. Switch to the new branch.

-`git checkout Practice2`
+`git checkout mytestbranch`

 5. Open the "text2" file, correct the sentence you want and switch back to the terminal.